cyberark/conjur-credentials-plugin/README.md

 }
 ```

-### How to use from a Jenkins Freestyle Project
+### Usage from a Jenkins Freestyle Project

-You can use the option "Use secret text(s) or file(s)" in the "Build Environment" section of a Freestyle project to bind to Conjur Secrets.
+Use the option "Use secret text(s) or file(s)" in the "Build Environment" section of a Freestyle project to bind to Conjur Secrets.

 ![Secret bindings on Freestyle Project](docs/images/SecretBindingsOnFreestyle.png)

-The secrets will be injected as environment variables to the build steps of the project.
+Secrets are injected as environment variables to the build steps of the project.